A whistling girl and a flock of sheep

 (Let it be noted that Jo is knitting a blue sock for a soldier in the scene, although she would rather go and fight in the war.)

 This log of my life and needlework used to be called Blue Garter, as it began when I was plunging off beyond the basics of knit and purl to attempt a lace stole for my wedding day.
 Blue Garter saw me into my vocation as a knitter and chronicled the first eight years of my marriage, a move across the country, the births and growth of my children… I never want to let go of it, and you can still find all the old entries here.
 But Whistling Girl Knits is a fresh start for the next decade.
-It’s intended to spur me on as a writer, as a photographer, as a knitting designer… to help me become my own best self.
+It’s intended to spur me on as a writer, as a photographer, as a knitting designer, as a caring and reflective human… to help me become my own best self.
 Welcome, and thanks for sharing this space with me.